Create an Experience Builder app

 6. On the Buffers tab, accept the default Drive time buffers and click Next.

-7. On the Infographics tab, choose the Demographic Summary infographic and click Run infographic.
+7. On the Infographics tab, choose the Demographic Summary infographic and click Run Infographic.

 Example infographic